 UnitedHealthcare is another highly reputable name.
 UnitedHealthcare’s Local PPO SNP has a competitively low MOOP of $1,800 and a monthly premium of $36.20.

-How to Sign Up for Supplemental Medicare in Minneapolis
+How to sign up for Medicare plans in Minneapolis

 We provide a free service to help you find the right Minneapolis, Minnesota, Medicare plan.
 Our team can answer any questions or doubts you may have.